 - Digital Sky Survey: Fetch an image of the object from a sky survey server.
 This requires an internet connection

-- Sky Atlas: N.I.N.A.'s own database of objects.
+- Offline Sky Map: N.I.N.A.'s own database of objects.
 Circles representing approximate target sizes will be displayed

 - From File: Load an existing JPEG, GIF, PNG or TIFF image of an object.
 When an image is provided through From File, the configured Solver is used to determine the coordinates and orientation of the image.
 Alternatively, for FITS and XSIF files the WCS header coordinates are used if present.

-- Cache: Utilize images from a local cache of images there have already been downloaded from one of the Digital Sky Survey servers (useful to browse Survey images when offline)
+- Cache: Load images directly from a local cache of images that have already been downloaded from one of the Digital Sky Survey servers or loaded in from files

 - Pressing the Planetarium Sync button fetches the coordinates of a selected object from the configured external planetarium program.
 If no objects are selected in the planetarium the center of frame coordinates are selected as a fallback.